-In partnership with American Institutes for Research (AIR), TxCEE developed a human capital management system toolkit using key findings from the Texas TIF evaluation.
-This toolkit identifies lessons learned and recommendations for other districts and policymakers wishing to design and implement quality human capital management systems (HCMS).
+In partnership with American Institutes for Research (AIR), TxCEE developed a human capital management system (HCMS) toolkit using key findings from the Texas Teacher Incentive Fund (TIF) evaluation.
+This toolkit identifies lessons learned and recommendations for other districts and policymakers wishing to design and implement quality HCMS.

 Strategies Covered in the Toolkit

 HCMS strategies examined in toolkit include the following: